 When will the project construction works start and finish?

-We will be starting to construct the Mildmay Liveable Neighbourhood improvements from autumn 2024.
+We started to construct the Mildmay Liveable Neighbourhood improvements from autumn 2024.
 We expect construction of the various measures to take around 12-18 months to complete.
 We will notify affected residents and businesses ahead of construction, and will work to keep any disruption to a minimum.
 We will keep you updated as the project progresses.

 When will you be introducing traffic filters in the Mildmay Liveable Neighbourhood area?